blocksninja/das-coin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/das-qt (GUI, 32-bit) or bin/32/tribed (headless, 32-bit)
+- bin/32/tribe-qt (GUI, 32-bit) or bin/32/tribed (headless, 32-bit)
-- bin/64/das-qt (GUI, 64-bit) or bin/64/tribed (headless, 64-bit)
+- bin/64/tribe-qt (GUI, 64-bit) or bin/64/tribed (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run das-qt.exe.
+Unpack the files into a directory, and then run tribe-qt.exe.

 ### OS X